 Management is responsible for the other information.
-The other information comprises the information included in the Company's financial reporting template from 1 July 2022 to 30 June 2023, but does not include the schedules and our auditor's report thereon.
+The other information comprises the information included in the Company's MAPS Pipeline Statement from 1 July 2023 to 30 June 2024, but does not include the schedules and our auditor's report thereon.